ylin930/ADNI-visualization-project.github.io/index.md

 ## Updates
 1. Emailed ADNI PIs to ask/discuss potential project
 2. Interviewed PIs/Postdocs about developing a helpful tool
-3. Submited application to ADNI
+3. Submited application to access ADNI data
 4. Waiting for experts to reply back

 ## Next Steps
-1. Look into R shiny and wordbank
+1. Tutorial of R shiny and start a rough draft of the interactive website
 2. Brainstorm plan B: Using ECG data to improve sliding window technique to distinguish actual signal from artifacts

 ## Paper presentations